Skip to content

 Borrowing money and using credit

-If you want to buy something that you can’t afford, you might choose to borrow money.
-Always make sure you work out what the final price for your item will be, factoring in the extra cost of interest.
+If you want to buy something that you can’t afford, you may choose to borrow money.
+If so, always make sure you work out what the final price for your item will be, and include the extra cost of interest.
 Small weekly payments can really add up, especially over a long period of time.

-Before you apply for a loan, make sure you’ve gone through all your money in and money out so you’re sure you can afford the payments.
+Before you apply for a loan, make sure you’ve gone through all your budgets and can afford the repayments.

-Affordable borrowing providers offer fairer finance deals on household goods: Clarion is a partner with Leeds Credit Union.
+Affordable borrowing providers offer fairer finance deals on household goods.
+Please note that Clarion is a partner with Leeds Credit Union.

 What to know before using credit

-You could use credit to buy your item, and pay it back over a period of time or at a later date.
-It’s a good idea to compare prices with other retailers to make sure your item isn’t overpriced and double-check that the shop you’re buying from is trustworthy.
+You could use credit to buy your item and pay it back over a period of time, or at a later date.
+It’s also a good idea to compare prices with other retailers to make sure your item isn’t overpriced and that the shop you’re buying from is trustworthy.

 Interest-free loans

-Depending on what benefits you receive, you might be able to get an interest-free loan (also known as a budgeting advance or budgeting loan) from the government, where you only pay back what you borrow.
+Depending on what benefits you receive, you may be able to get an interest-free loan (also known as a budgeting advance or budgeting loan) from the Government.
+This mean you only pay back what you borrow.

 Find out more on the government website